 Assignment of Research Advisors

-Research advisors are assigned at the start of the Spring semester.
+Research advisors are assigned at the start of the Spring Term.
 Several weeks before advisor-choices are to be submitted, each professor planning to take new students gives a 30-minute presentation on his/her work and the projects available for new students.
 Each student is then expected to meet further with at least three of the professors, as well as with students already involved with the groups of interest.
 Experience shows that these meetings are one of the main ways in which students learn about the research activities of the department, and this knowledge is often helpful in their research.
-(The OChEGS symposium each Fall is another valuable source of information about current research in the department).
-Following these meetings, near the end of the first semester, each student submits their rank-ordered first, second, and third choice.
+The OChEGS symposium each Fall is another valuable source of information about current research in the department.
+Following these meetings, near the end of the Fall Term, each student submits their rank-ordered first, second, and third choice.
 The department earnestly attempts to assign students to the advisor of their choice, and the great majority of students get their first or second choice.
 Don't be out of touch during the week before second-term classes begin, as it is often necessary to consult with students regarding the assignment process.

 Teaching Assistant Duties

 In addition to their coursework and research activities, all full-time graduate students in the department are assigned some teaching assistant duties.
 Such duties usually include homework grading, tutoring students, or assisting in an instructional laboratory.
 This assignment is a worthwhile educational experience for all graduate students.
 Because all students participate, the burden on each individual is moderate.
-In recent years, no TA duties have been given to students during their first semester of graduate study, or to students who expect to graduate before the end of the semester.
+In recent years, no TA duties have been given to students during their first Term of graduate study, or to students who expect to graduate before the end of the Term.